Career change is more complex now with online visibility required, particularly on the most important social network for professionals -- LinkedIn.

 Your LinkedIn headline should include your career target.
 In many cases, the name of your major or concentration will align with this and can be used as well.

 As an example, “Mary” had held roles as a Finance Project Manager, a UPS franchise owner, and an underwriter.
 She was Lean Six Sigma and PMP certified and was about to graduate with her MBA with a concentration in Change Management.

 Her goal?
 A role as a change management consultant that leveraged her deep project and finance acumen.
 Here are 2 headline options for her:

 Change Management Consultant with PMP, Six Sigma & FP&A Expertise | Organizational Development & Transformation

 Change Management Consultant | Transformation thru Project Management, Financial Controls & Organizational Development

-Whether you’ve been employed for 20 years and looking to get promoted or aiming for a career pivot using your new degree, the goal of the Summary is the same – to show the reader how you are ideally suited to the roles you are targeting and provide insight into what makes you unique.
+Whether you’ve been employed for 20 years and looking to get promoted or aiming for a career pivot using your new degree, the goal of the About section is the same – to show the reader how you are ideally suited to the roles you are targeting and provide insight into what makes you unique.

-Include these elements in your Summary:
+Include these elements in your About: